vishvAsa/vedAH_Rk/shAkalam/saMhitA/sarvASh_TIkAH/09/073/08_Rtasya_gopA.md

 The subject here is of course Soma, though tricked out with Varuṇian vocabulary (see, e.g., Lüders 402-3).

-It is not clear what the three filters (trī́… pavítrā) are; the phrase recurs in
+It is not clear what the three filters (trī́… pavítrā) are; the phrase recurs in IX.97.55 with equal lack of clarity - though there all three don’t have to be fitted into the heart.
+The three filters here recall the three heads of 1c, though I do not think the referents are the same.
 </details>

 <details><summary>+Griffith</summary>